zac7777/Entropy/Entropy/Species/Sparach.md

 Number of limbs: four arms, four legs, one head

-*Natural arcane talent:* upon creation Arachnines may choose a signature spell, this spell has a +2 minimum to all applicable moves
+*Natural arcane talent:* upon creation Sparach may choose a signature spell, this spell has a +2 minimum to all applicable moves

 ---